 Consult the HHS regulations for the protection of human subjects, Title 45 CFR, Part 46.
-The Department of Health and Human Services’ Office for Human Research Protections (OHRP) provides a decision tree on human subjects research as a guide for IRBs, investigators, and others, including one on whether human subjects research is eligible for exemption (see http://www.hhs.gov/ohrp/policy/checklists/decisioncharts.html).
+The Department of Health and Human Services’ Office for Human Research Protections (OHRP) provides a decision tree on human subjects research as a guide for IRBs, investigators, and others, including one on whether human subjects research is eligible for exemption.

 If your research involves Human Subjects (HS), even if you think your project will be exempt, you must complete HS training.
 Trinity College believes all research should be governed by ethical research methodology and concern for Human Subjects.
-The Trinity College IRB requires all Investigators to complete HS protections training.
-The National Institutes of Health’s Office of External Research has an online training module, “Protecting Human Research Participants,” which the Trinity College IRB strongly recommends to all researchers involved in research with human subjects.
+The Trinity College IRB requires all Investigators to complete an online ethics training module at the Collaborative Institutional Training Initiative website (citiprogram.org).
 As noted in Appendix 5, student researchers are required to show proof of completion of this training if submitting a research protocol to the IRB.